 There are plenty of rechargeable and reusable hand warmers available to keep your digits toasty in the coldest weather, and they're an absolute must to have in your pocket any time you're going out in winter, whether you're off hiking or just walking the dog or standing around at a sporting event.

 Naturally you could put on a pair of gloves instead – see our guides to the best cold weather gloves or the best touchscreen gloves for plenty of options.
 But when conditions turn properly arctic, there's nothing like a bit of heat to get the blood flowing again.
-And while they might seem like an extravagant option, there are plenty of great-value hand warmers available, and when the wind's really biting we reckon you'd rather have spent a bit of money on them instead of grimly soldiering on with frozen mitts.
+And while they might seem like an extravagant option, there are plenty of great-value hand warmers available.

 No matter what kind of hand warmer you're after – there are electric models and ones that use liquid fuel or that warm using a chemical reaction – you'll find what you need here, and our hand warmer FAQ can explain the differences if you're still unsure.
 Read on to discover the best hand warmers to keep in your pocket when the weather turns cold.

 Why you can trust T3 Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 The best hand warmer all round is this rechargeable option from Lifesystems.
 It features convenient USB charging, can be turned on and off as and when you need it, and will deliver up to six hours of heat on a single charge.
 There are four heat levels to choose from, so you can get things as toasty as you need, and a handy visual indicator will show you how much charge is remaining.